Uttampatel1/Uttampatel1/README.md

-- 👋 Hi, I’m @Uttampatel1
+- 👋 Hi, I’m  Uttam patel
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing new Projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML compny
-- 📫 How to reach me ...
+- 📫 How to reach me uttampipliya4@gmail.com

 <!---
 Uttampatel1/Uttampatel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.